-- The symptoms usually pass in 10-15 minutes as the diaphragm relaxes and recovers from the blow.
+- The symptoms usually pass in 10-15 minutes as your diaphragm relaxes and recovers from the blow.

 Being winded is caused by a sudden blow or impact to the stomach or sometimes from a fall onto your back.
 If you have been winded, you will have difficulty breathing deeply and possibly difficulty breathing at all.
 You may be anxious or feel panicked about not being able to breathe properly.

 Specifically, a blow to this area which results in a winding causes compression of the nerves behind the stomach – the solar plexus.
 This causes the diaphragm to contract and go into spasm.

 Being winded is most common in contact sports such as Rugby and may also happen in ball sports such as soccer or where the athlete falls to the floor such as in martial arts.

 Mechanics of breathing

 The diaphragm is the muscle which sucks air into the lungs.
 As a result, it is difficult to breathe in and out properly.
 Once the diaphragm relaxes, breathing becomes easier.